TasumLuke/Research-Analytics-Platform/paper.md

 # Statement of Need

-Chemical and biomedical researchers routinely need to apply machine learning and statistics to experimental data, but existing tools create significant barriers.
+Biological and biomedical researchers routinely need to apply machine learning and statistics to experimental data, but existing tools create significant barriers.
 Powerful frameworks like scikit-learn [@Pedregosa2011] and R [@RCoreTeam2023] require programming expertise that many experimental scientists lack.
 Tools operate in isolation—researchers must manually transfer data between separate programs for statistical testing, machine learning, and visualization, reducing efficiency and introducing errors [@Baker2016].

 This software addresses these gaps by providing both web-based and desktop applications that combine Random Forest classification [@Breiman2001] with standard statistical tests (t-tests, ANOVA, correlation) in one interface.
 The dual deployment model offers flexibility: researchers can use the browser version with no installation, or download the standalone desktop application for offline work and enhanced data privacy.
 Unlike Jupyter notebooks [@Kluyver2016], it requires no coding knowledge.
 Unlike visual tools like Orange [@Demsar2013], it includes comprehensive statistical testing alongside machine learning.
 The platform enables complete workflows—upload data, train models iteratively with version control, test hypotheses, generate visualizations—without switching applications or writing code.